Sloping Block Builders

 The Shed House are expert sloping block builders for the Sunshine Coast and surrounding areas.
 What are the benefits of suspended Steel floor systems for sloping blocks?
 Steel frames allow engineering for less posts with longer spanning capabilities.
 Our frames will not rot when exposed to weather.
 Your frame and posts will always stay true and straight.
 Our clever engineering allows for fast sloping block build times.
 Our frames require less brackets at junctions and can cantilever out for suspended decks - talk about an architectural masterpiece!

-Check out our 9 step process in more detail below.
+Check out our 9 step process in more detail below and watch our video!

 Quicker - Smarter - Stronger

 When constructing your new shed home or granny flat on a sloping site, the design of the floor system is the critical first step.
 A good floor system design considers a range of factors including footings, posts, bearers, joists and connection details.
 When working in difficult terrain, an efficient design is critical for construction accuracy and speed to avoid budget blowouts.

 There are a number of methods employed by sloping block builders to construct suspended floor systems, the two most common are:

 - Over the top – where timber bearers connect to the posts and the joists run across the top of the bearers and are connected using nails.

 - Inline floor systems – utilising steel bearers and joists where the bearer is the nesting channel, enabling the joist to sit within the channel.
 The benefit of this floor system is its ability to be lower to the ground.
 Therefore less posts are required.
 This can result is a faster construction time.
 This is the method employed by The Shed House.